Swamp Thing

-Swamp Thing is a superhero and antihero appearing in American comic books published by DC Comics.
-Created by writer Len Wein and artist Bernie Wrightson, the Swamp Thing has had several different incarnations throughout his publication.
-The character first appeared in House of Secrets #92 (July 1971) in a stand-alone horror story set in the early 20th century.
+Swamp Thing is a fictional character appearing in American comic books published by DC Comics.
+While several incarnations of the character have since debuted, the original was created by writer Len Wein and artist Bernie Wrightson and first appeared in House of Secrets #92 (July 1971).
 The character found perhaps its greatest popularity during the original 1970s Wein/Wrightson run and in the mid-late 1980s during a highly acclaimed run under Alan Moore, Stephen Bissette, and John Totleben.
-Swamp Thing would also go on to become one of the staples of the Justice League Dark, a team featuring magical superheroes.